Frank Marshall (chess player): Chess career

 In 1915, Marshall opened the Marshall Chess Club in New York City.
 In 1925 Marshall appeared in the short Soviet film Chess Fever in a cameo appearance along with Capablanca.

 In 1920, he won the American Chess Congress.

 In 1922, Marshall played 155 games simultaneously at the National Club in Montreal, Canada, a world record.
 He scored 126 wins, 21 draws, and 8 losses in just over 7 hours.
 One week later, when Marshall returned to New York, he replayed every single move of each game, and was able to remember 154 of the 155 games.

+In 1924 Marshall played in the strongest tournament ever held up to that date in New York city and finished 4th after Lasker, Capablanca, and Alekhine.

 In the 1930s, Marshall captained the U.S. team to four gold medals at four Chess Olympiads.
 During one round, he returned to the board and found that his teammates had agreed to three draws.
 After he finished his own game, he gave each of them a stern talk individually on how draws do not win matches.

 In 1936, after holding the U.S. championship title for 27 years, he relinquished it to the winner of a championship tournament.
 The first such tournament was sponsored by the National Chess Federation and held in New York.
 The Marshall Chess Club donated the trophy, and the first winner was Samuel Reshevsky.

+Marshall died in November 1944, after collapsing during a walk in Jersey City.